LINQ-Based Feedback#

 Figure 1: Click on the Routing type to highlight the Routes.

-• Self-cast: The data is sent only to the originating sequencer.
+• Self-cast: Data is sent only to the originating sequencer.

-• Intra-cast: The data is sent locally to the selected sequencers within the module.
+• Intra-cast: Data is sent to selected sequencers within the same module.

-• Multi-cast: The data is sent to the selected sequencers via CMM route, this allows communication between sequencers across modules.
+• Multi-cast: Data is sent to selected sequencers across modules via the CMM route.

 See also

-Data latency depends on the routing path (multicast, intra-cast, or self-cast), as well as the data type and size.
-For more information on data latency, see the latencies section.
+Data latency depends on the routing path (multi-cast/broadcast, intra-cast, or self-cast), the data type, and data size.
+See the latencies section.

 Command